 Supporting browsers that will provide speed data via Google Analytics:

 - iOS Safari (on iPhone)

 By default the sample rate set is 1% of your traffic according to the setSiteSpeedSampleRate() developer docs.
 This is a small sample size, and it is worth remembering when looking critically at the reports.
 You can increase this number to 10% by manually adding this line into your Google Analytics code.

 How many of your visitors make up the 1%?
 The world browser market share in February 2013 looks like this:

-We can conclude then that we will be receiving data from approximately 80% of visitors to our sites.
+We can conclude then that we will receive data from approximately 80% of visitors to our sites.
 But that’s not quite right.

-Internet Explorer does not automatically update like FireFox and Chrome, so the number of IE users on version 9 or 10 (the browsers that support the speed timings) is actually around 15% bringing our overall sample size down to 65% of our visitors.
+Internet Explorer does not automatically update like Firefox and Chrome, so the number of IE users on version 9 or 10 (the browsers that support the speed timings) is around 15% bringing our overall sample size down to 65% of our visitors.

 Measuring Speed on Mobile

 So if Safari is not included in the supported browsers then how does Google produce a speed report for mobile?
 Well, at the time of writing this is purely based on Android mobile browsers.
-Safari has no implementation on iOS and is not able to report this information to Google.
+Safari has no implementation on iOS and cannot report this information to Google.